rafael1856/ai-chatsql/README.md

     Windows
         from command terminal, in the app folder
         run: conda env create -f conda_config.yaml
+        run: activate chatsql

 # Running the SqlChatbot
     First time will ask for authorization email to use streamlit.
     The app will be open in your default web browser.

     Linux
     - run: chmod 755 ./start.sh (if it was not executable) ./start.sh

     Windows
-        start.bat
+    - Be sure you have all setting updated on start.bat and run start.bat

 # How to use it